-On This Green Season Safari, Lush Grass Draws Prolific Wildlife & New Babies Abound!
+On This Green Season Safari, Fresh Grass Draws Prolific Wildlife & New Babies Abound

 Our Botswana green season safari begins just over the border in Livingstone, Zambia, where our Expedition Leader meets you on arrival at the airport.
 Transfer to Toka Leya Camp, which enjoys a superb setting on the banks of the mighty Zambezi.
 Individual chalets face west over the river for expansive sunset views, and we frequently see and hear elephants and hippos on shore.
-A sunset cruise offers a chance to admire the scenery on a sunset cruise before a welcome dinner.
+A sunset cruise offers a chance to admire the scenery before returning to camp for a welcome dinner.

-The following day begins with a guided tour of Victoria Falls, a UNESCO World Heritage Site and one of the Seven Wonders of the Natural World.
-The world’s most astounding cataract, spanning more than a mile above the rugged Zambezi Gorge.
+Our day begins with a guided tour of Victoria Falls, a UNESCO World Heritage Site and one of the Seven Wonders of the Natural World.
+The world’s most astounding cataract, it spans more than a mile and pours 350 feet into the rugged Zambezi Gorge below.
 The profuse spray has created a rain forest on the rim, which we explore on a network of walkways offering varied viewpoints over the falls.
 The morning ends with a visit to a local village, then we’re off on our first wildlife drive in Mosi-oa-Tunya National Park.
 The park’s poetic name means “the smoke that thunders” in the local language, a reference to the nearby falls.
 The park is home to many species of classic African game, and we might even see a rhinoceros.

-Days 3–5: Chobe National Park, Botswana / Linyanti Private Reserve
+Day 3: Chobe National Park, Botswana / Okavango Delta Private Concession

 Days 6–8: Okavango Delta—Santawani Private Concession